dwmkerr/boxes/README.md

 ### Alpha

+- [ ] don't colorise output when non-terminal, e.g. run `watch -n 5 boxes ls` to see bug
-- [ ] feat: archive volumes by default flag in config
+- [x] feat: archive volumes by default flag in config
 - [ ] refactor: use node-configuration
 - [x] feat: 'import' option to tag a box and associated volumes
 - [x] refactor: check use of 'interface' which should be 'type'
 - [ ] testing: check ubox cost allocation tags for volumes
+- [ ] refactor: rename all 'archive' to 'archive volumes'?
+Also check against what we will call 'Load/Unload'

 ### Beta

-- [ ] 'wait' flag for start/stop to wait until operation complete - default to 1hr and document the timeout info
+- [x] 'wait' flag for start/stop to wait until operation complete - default to 1hr and document the timeout info

 ### Publish Blog